 Atlantic Science Enterprise Centre

-Learn how Public Services and Procurement Canada through the Laboratories Canada strategy is building a world-class scientific research hub in Moncton, New Brunswick.
+Learn how Public Services and Procurement Canada and its science partners through the Laboratories Canada strategy are building a world-class scientific research hub in Moncton, New Brunswick to better protect Canada’s coastal ecosystems and grow the blue economy.

 On this page